vega-ken/tasks-today-habitica/README.md

 * Checking To-Dos and their respective checklists.
 * Deletion of To-Dos.
 * You can order the To-Dos, but this order won't sync with Habitica (working on it).
+* New : you can now enter notes to the To-Dos with '|'.
+Example: "" Name of the To-Do | Notes for the To-Do ""

 ## Getting Started